apache/spark/docs/running-on-mesos.md

 To use Mesos from Spark, you need a Spark binary package available in a place accessible by Mesos, and a Spark driver program configured to connect to Mesos.

-Alternatively, you can also install Spark in the same location in all the Mesos slaves, and configure `spark.mesos.executor.home` (defaults to SPARK_HOME) to point to that location.
+Alternatively, you can also install Spark in the same location in all the Mesos agents, and configure `spark.mesos.executor.home` (defaults to SPARK_HOME) to point to that location.

 ## Authenticating to Mesos